rclasen/MyNode/README.md

 ## Installation

 Just pull/download/copy this to your Arduino libraries folder.

+**WARNING**: currently this needs some tiny modifications to MySensors and some of the sensor libraries I haven't bothered to push upstream, yet.

 Use the examples/mynode sketch as a start and customize as needed.